 Poverty imposes far-reaching hardships, not only on the poor but on all who share their communities.
-Virginia has a relatively low poverty rate -- it was ranked 9th in the nation in 2012 – but it, too, has been affected by recent trends, with more than 1 in 10 residents now living below federal poverty thresholds.
+Virginia has a relatively low poverty rate -- it was again ranked 9th in the nation in 2013 – but it, too, has been affected by recent trends, with more than 1 in 10 residents now living below federal poverty thresholds.
 Virginia continues to work to make education and opportunity available to its at-risk populations.

 Why is This Important?

 Poverty has a significant impact on individuals and society at large.
 Children who live in poverty are likely to suffer from poor nutrition during infancy, experience emotional distress, and have an increased risk for academic failure and teenage pregnancy.
 Adult men and women who live in poverty are at high risk of poor health and violence.
 Poverty can also affect seniors' ability to care for themselves or to obtain prescription medication.

 Due to the recent recession and its prolonged high joblessness, poverty rates in Virginia had seen small but steady increases for six years running (2007-2012).
 But in 2013 Virginia's poverty rate held steady at 11.7 percent, the 9th lowest rate in the nation.
 In fact, while a third of states saw an increase in poverty rates this year, most states have seen their rates level out or even drop slightly over the last two years.

 Among Virginia's peers, Maryland had the lowest poverty rate in 2013 at 10.1 percent, while North Carolina and Tennessee both had considerably higher rates -- 17.9 and 17.8 percent, respectively.
 New Hampshire ranked best in the nation with a poverty rate of 8.7 percent.
 The national average decreased very slightly: 15.8 percent in 2013 compared with 15.9 percent in 2012.